 Airlines, Trains and Transport Services Currently Affected

 Eurostar confirmed several cancelled and delayed trains this spring as a result of striking action by France’s rail company SNCF.
 Further national rail strikes are planned in France every week in two-day blocks through June, meaning Eurostar and Thalys services are expected to be disrupted on certain dates during those months.
-However, the company said on its service information page that on Sunday, June 17th and Monday June 18th, all trains would be operating normally.
-Visit the Eurostar “disruption hub” to check whether your train might be cancelled, and for information on how to claim exchanges or refunds.
+However, the company said on its service information page that on Wednesday June 27th and Thursday June 24th, all trains will be operating normally.
 For Thalys trains and train services to and from other European countries operated by SNCF, see their strike information page for help and updates.

 Regional and inter-city trains, including TGV high-speed trains within France, saw major cancellations and delays in March, April and May on planned strike days.
 Further rail strikes are planned for part of every week through June, with the last one anticipated on June 28th (see further dates by scrolling down).
 This is likely to cause some considerable delays and disruptions, so be prepared.
 Scroll down for a list of planned strike dates in France between April and June.